Hikyue/Hikyue/README.md

 - 👋 Hi, I’m Hikyue
 - 👀 I’m interested in ...
-Gaming!
+Collecting!
 - 🌱 I’m currently learning ...
 Mastery!
 - 💞️ I’m looking to collaborate on ...
 Supporting Teams!
 - 📫 How to reach me ... so do I!